Longines Cal.30L 9ct ‘Explorer’ 1964 – Immaculate

 The case has been inspected, cleaned and lightly hand-polished to bring it back to the immaculate condition you see here, with no scratches, dimples or marks visible to the naked eye.

-Inside the case-back, all is as expected and is correctly signed A.L.D. by Dennison with Birmingham 9ct UK hallmarks, along with the case reference numbers 13322 and 318336.
+Inside the case-back, all is as expected and is correctly signed A.L.D. by Dennison with Birmingham 9ct UK hallmarks, along with the case reference number 13322 and the serial number 318336.
 The case also carries the signature of ‘Baume’ the Longines UK importers and distributors at the time.

 This watch has obviously been very well cared for and has seen only occasional use, as evidenced by its condition which is completely scratch and blemish-free.
 The rest of the case has no marks, dings or scratches visible to the naked eye and has only required a professional clean and light hand-polish as part of the restoration.